 Insights·Digital Transformation·4 October 2025·5 min read

 Blockchain has been declared dead and alive on roughly an annual cycle since 2017.
 The UAE has consistently bet the other way — regulatory frameworks, government adoption, free zones designed around digital assets.
-The question for a 2026 UAE business is not whether blockchain is interesting; it is whether the specific problem you are trying to solve actually benefits from a blockchain solution, or whether a database would do the job better.
+The question for a UAE business heading into 2026 is not whether blockchain is interesting; it is whether the specific problem you are trying to solve actually benefits from a blockchain solution, or whether a database would do the job better.

 The honest filter: does this need a blockchain?